Cable Internet Providers By Zip Code

 Listed below are the ten biggest broadband cable providers in the United States.
 These companies account for over 96% of cable Internet subscribers in the country.

 XFINITY - In the past couple years, Comcast edged out AT&T to become the largest broadband Internet provider in the United States with 17 million subscribers.
 Their service was rebranded as XFINITY from Comcast which now has DOCSIS 3.0 plans with speeds up to 505 Mbps downstream in many places.

-Charter - Consistently ranked as one of the fastest broadband Internet providers, Charter's plans range in speed from 1 Mbps downstream all the way up to 100 Mbps in some areas.
+Spectrum - Consistently ranked as one of the fastest broadband Internet providers, Spectrum's plans start at up to 100 Mbps downstream.
 The company serves well over 3.2 million Internet customers in 25 states and is the nation's second largest cable television / broadband Internet company.

 Cox - As the third largest cable company in the country, Cox claims over 4.3 million Internet subscribers as of late 2010.
 Cox has Internet plans covering the entire spectrum of speeds that Internet customers are looking for, with economy plans that compete with basic DSL (up to 768 Kbps) and ultra-fast DOCSIS 3.0 plans with speeds up to 50 Mbps.